Photoacoustic ultrasound sources from diffusion-limited aggregates: Photoacoustic Properties: Experiment

 The photoacoustic response of all DLA films we have produced is strong enough that illumination of a flat film with an ordinary LED flashlight which uses amplitude modulation in the acoustic range produces a response audible to the human ear.
 More quantitatively, the strength of the photoacoustic response at 40 KHz is more than an order of magnitude stronger than that of a black graphite surface.

 The simplicity of DLA-based photoacoustic sources enables the construction of flexible and powerful acoustic devices.
 The simplest incarnation of a directional DLA-based photoacoustic source is a plano-concave spherical lens with a nanostructured film deposited on the concave side.
 In such a device, the acoustic wavefronts generated by the DLA film inherit the curvature of the lens surface, leading to a converging acoustic beam \cite{Baac2012}.
 As a proof of concept, we deposited nanostructured bismuth-black on a plano-concave lens and back-illuminated it with amplitude-modulated light to create a focused acoustic source.
-A scanning piezoelectric transducer was used to measure the resulting sound field.
-Results for modulation frequencies of 40 KHz and 200 KHz are presented in Fig.~\ref{focusedsound}, and compared to calculated diffraction-limited intensity curves with $1/e^2$ radius $w_0 = 2 c F / \pi \nu D$, where $c$ is the speed of sound, $F$ is the focal length, $\nu$ is the frequency, and $D$ is the lens diameter.
+Results for modulation frequencies of 40 KHz and 200 KHz (chosen based on available transducers) are presented in Fig.~\ref{focusedsound}, and compared to calculated diffraction-limited intensity curves with $1/e^2$ radius $w_0 = 2 c F / \pi \nu D$, where $c$ is the speed of sound, $F$ is the focal length, $\nu$ is the frequency, and $D$ is the lens diameter.
 The foci are found to be diffraction-limited; as expected, the 200 KHz spot is 5 times smaller than the 40KHz one.

 To further explore the flexibility of acoustic sources based on DLA films, we constructed an optically-addressed acoustic phased array, diagrammed in Fig.~\ref{PAPAdiagram}.
 A field-programmable gate array in combination with an array of FET-based current switches is used to individually control the phase of amplitude modulation for each high-power LED in an 8-by-8 square array with a pitch of 12mm.
 The array is mounted directly behind a glass panel covered with nanostructured bismuth.
 This configuration allows for virtually arbitrary optical control of the acoustic wavefronts generated at the DLA film.
 Like the recently-proposed metascreen-based passive phased array~\cite{acousticphasedarray}, this device avoids the complexity and cost of a multiple-acoustic-source phased array, but in an entirely different manner.
 Here the technical advantages arise from the comparative ease and flexibility of generating amplitude modulated light, as compared to direct generation of ultrasound.